akshatphumbhra/device-tracker/README.md

     go run main.go
     ```

-4) Install dependencies and run the frontend Vue server.
+4) In a new terminal window, install dependencies and run the frontend Vue server.

     ```
     cd frontend